Coffee Basics: What Your Barista Never Told You

 The Takeaway

-Coffee is both simple and complex – it’s just water and beans, yet it contains infinite possibilities.
-The next time you visit your local café, you’ll understand why your barista takes such care with each step of the process.
+Coffee is simple and complex – just water and beans, yet it contains infinite possibilities.
+The next time you visit your local café, you’ll understand why your barista takes such care with each process step.
 They’re not just making a drink; they’re conducting a delicate chemical extraction that brings out the best in each bean.

 Remember, great coffee doesn’t require expensive equipment or rare beans.
 It needs attention to detail and an understanding of these fundamental principles.
 Your barista knows this – and now you do too.